 Recent research, commissioned by YOOX NET-A-PORTER, provides possible reasons for this.
 50% of young women in Britain think careers in tech are ‘unexciting’.
 It’s a statistic that I am determined to change.

 I am utterly convinced that digital talent will become as important to fashion and luxury as design talent.
 We must look ahead and drive a shift in education and training to meet demand for these digital skills.
 Expect the next Coco Chanel to be a coder.

-In 2018 I joined the Male Champions of Change Global Technology Group, with the aim of increasing gender equality, both within YOOX NET-A-PORTER and in the entire technology sector.
+In 2018 I joined the Champions of Change Coalition Global Technology Group, with the aim of increasing gender equality, both within YOOX NET-A-PORTER and in the entire technology sector.